Chai's Conjecture and Fubini properties of dimensional motivic integration

 which concludes the proof. \end{proof} \begin{remark} Let be an exact sequence of semi-abelian $K$-varieties, and let $\omega_T$ and $\omega_A$ be generators of $\Omega_T$ and $\Omega_A$, respectively.
 In \cite[\S8.1]{chai}, Chai considers the following statement:

 ($*$) {\em One has $c(G)=c(T)+c(A)$ if and only if $\omega_T\otimes \omega_A$ generates $\Omega_G$.} If $T$ is a torus, then this is a corollary of Proposition \ref{prop-add}.
-However, if $T$ is not a torus, it is not clear to us how statement ($*$) can be proven, although Chai mentions that it is implicit in the proof on pages 724--725 of \cite{chai}.
+However, if $T$ is not a torus, it is not clear to us how statement ($*$) can be proven, although Chai \change{hints} that it \change{may be} implicit in the proof on pages 724--725 of \cite{chai}.
 If $G$, $T$ and $A$ have semi-abelian reduction, then $c(G)=c(T)=c(A)=0$ so that statement ($*$) contains the following special case:

-($**$) {\em If $G$, $T$ and $A$ have semi-abelian reduction, then $\omega_T\otimes \omega_A$ generates $\Omega_G$.} This does not seem obvious, because the sequence of identity components of N\'eron $lft$-models might not be exact; see \cite[7.5.8]{neron} for an example where $T$, $G$ and $A$ are abelian varieties with good reduction and $\mathcal{T}^o\to \mathcal{G}^o$ is not a monomorphism.
+($**$) {\em If $G$, $T$ and $A$ have semi-abelian reduction, then $\omega_T\otimes \omega_A$ generates $\Omega_G$.} Even this property does not seem obvious, because the sequence of identity components of N\'eron $lft$-models might not be exact; see \cite[7.5.8]{neron} for an example where $T$, $G$ and $A$ are abelian varieties with good reduction and $\mathcal{T}^o\to \mathcal{G}^o$ is not a monomorphism.
 If statement ($**$) is true, then the proof of Proposition \ref{prop-add} shows that Proposition \ref{prop-add}, and thus statement ($*$), are valid without the assumption that $T$ is a torus. \end{remark}

 \begin{lem} Let $G$ be a semi-abelian $K$-variety, and let $T$ be a split subtorus of $G$.
 Then $c(G)=c(G/T)$.
 In particular, $c(G)=c(G^{\rb})$. \end{lem} \begin{proof} We set $H=G/T$.
 By \cite[4.8(a)]{chai}, the canonical sequence of group schemes is exact, so that $\Omega_T\otimes \Omega_H=\Omega_G$.
 Now the result follows from Proposition \ref{prop-add} and the fact that $c(T)=0$ because $T$ has semi-abelian reduction. \end{proof}